 My name is Craig Gardner and I live in Birmingham, AL. I am a member of the National Model Railroad Association - Southeastern Region - Steel City Division.
 I have been a model railroader since 1999 and have built, torn down and/or modified several HO scale layouts during this time.
-For my latest effort I wanted a railroad that could be easily identified locally and be built with operations in mind (more on that later).
+For my latest effort, started in early 2011, I wanted a railroad that could be easily identified locally and be built with operations in mind (more on that later).

 Much of the track that would ultimately become part of the BSRR started out belonging to other companies and railroads, primarily those that produced and/or hauled the raw materials for the growing Birmingham steel industry.
 These would include Pratt Coal and Coke Co., Bessemer Iron and Steel Co., Cahaba Coal Mining Co., Birmingham Mineral Railroad, Ensley Southern Railroad and the Southern Railway Company.
 From 1877 to 1898 these coal companies and track owned by the various railroads were acquired by the Tennessee Coal, Iron and R.R.
 Company (TCI).
 All this track, and more constructed by TCI, became the BSRR in 1899 to, according to its charter, allow TCI to “build, own and operate all such railroads as might be necessary to enable it to properly develop its mining and manufacturing industries”.